evie-lau/Unifi-gateway-wpa-supplicant/README.md

 # UXG-Lite wpa_supplicant bypass ATT fiber modem
 Use this guide to setup wpa_supplicant with your UXG-Lite to bypass the ATT modem.

+This should also work on other Unifi OS devices, just may have to replace the interface name with the device's WAN port interface.

 Prerequisites:
 - extracted and decoded certificates from an ATT modem